How to Effectively Manage Anxiety: Simple Techniques to Calm the Storm

-Probably one of the most common questions that people have is how to effectively deal with anxiety.
+One of the most common questions that people have is how to effectively deal with anxiety.
 The nervous thoughts are bad enough, but the physical symptoms only make things worse as people start to worry that others can see them shaking or trembling, that their face is noticeably red, or that sweat is forming the dreaded armpit stain on clothing.

-There are dozens of types of anxiety, but all of them are related to the sympathetic nervous system’s alert mechanism of Fight, Flight or Freeze.
+There are dozens of types of anxiety, but all of them are related to the sympathetic nervous system’s alert mechanism of Fight, Flight, or Freeze.
 Fortunately, there are very specific skills that you can learn to calm the storm, or at least make it more manageable while you get those skills dialed in better.

-So let’s get to it and discuss the basics of anxiety management.
+Let’s discuss the basics of anxiety management.
 Here are a few terms to become familiar with:

-- Mindfulness – quite simply, noticing what is, but without judging it as
+- Mindfulness: quite simply, noticing what is, but without judging it as

-- Breathing – proper belly breathing turns down the fight-or-flight mechanism
+- Breathing: proper belly breathing turns down the fight-or-flight mechanism

-- Meditation – a mindfulness practice involving noticing simply what is, while anchored in the breath
+- Meditation: a mindfulness practice involving noticing simply what is, while anchored in the breath

 Please read this post on mindfulness for greater detail.
 To summarize though, mindfulness is about noticing what is going on inside of you, and around you, without judging it as good or bad.
-You may experience thoughts of ‘good’ or ‘bad’ but with mindfulness, you simply see those as thoughts and shift your focus to what the discomfort is trying to tell you (like to remove your hand from the hot stove to prevent further burning).
+You may experience thoughts of ‘good’ or ‘bad’ but with mindfulness, you simply see those as thoughts and shift your focus to what the discomfort is trying to tell you (like removing your hand from the hot stove to prevent further burning).

-Breathing: Initiate the ‘relaxation response’
+Breathing: Initiate the “Relaxation Response”

 Reading this post on meditation will help with this section and the next one.

-When you breathe from your belly, where the belly expands on the inhale, you are breathing like you do in your most relaxed state of sleep.
+When you breathe from your belly, where the belly expands on the inhale, you are breathing as you do in your most relaxed state of sleep.
 This kind of smooth, rhythmic breathing stimulates a neurological process called the relaxation response that slows brainwaves and triggers the release of endorphins that calm the body.
 It takes practice to become proficient with it and to notice the benefits; however, biofeedback can show that the body is responding even if you do not consciously notice it.
 Keep going.

-To learn this technique, lay down, place a pillow under your knees and put your hands on your belly.
+To learn this technique, lay down, place a pillow under your knees, and put your hands on your belly.
 Close your eyes if you like.
 Now breathe so that your belly inflates and lifts your hands up.
 When you exhale, allow your belly to sink back into your body (you don’t have to ‘suck it in’).

-In a nutshell, meditation is not about an empty mind; it is about being completely aware of the mind while in a flow state that is induced with smooth, gentle diaphragmatic (belly) breathing.
-You simply sit comfortably or lie down, breathe, and notice the antics of the mind.
+- Meditation: Bringing together mindfulness and breathing, meditation is about being completely aware of the mind while in a flow state that is induced with smooth, gentle diaphragmatic (belly) breathing.
+Simply sit comfortably or lie down, breathe, and notice the antics of the mind.
 If you find yourself judging your thoughts or feelings, just notice the judging then return to your gentle breathing.
 Meditation is not about perfection, but rather about allowing imperfection to happen and learning to shift your focus back to the gentle breath.
 Read the article on meditation for more detail.

-Learn more about Anxiety Counseling in Austin.
+Learn more about Counseling for Anxiety in Austin.

 Jonathan F. Anderson, LPC-s has worked in the helping profession since he started college in 1990.
 After completing his Bachelor’s degree at the University of Texas, Austin in 1994, he attended the highly-regarded University of Minnesota to earn his Master’s degree in 1997.
 He is a Licensed Professional Counselor and is recognized as a Board Approved Supervisor by the State of Texas Board of Examiners of Professional Counselors.
 Jonathan has completed Level-2 of the Gottman Method of Couples Counseling, and in 1998 received training by the International Critical Incident Stress Foundation in Advanced Critical Incident Stress Management & Debriefing.
 To learn more about Jonathan’s practice, click here: Jonathan F. Anderson, LPC-s.